 Is it normal to have squirrels in your attic?

 It is not unusual to have squirrels in your attic.
 Squirrels, like many rodents, seek secure shelters and are fairly common household intruders.
-However, they should be removed to protect the integrity and value of your home.
+However, you should get squirrels removed to protect the integrity and value of your home.

 Will squirrels eventually leave your attic?

 It’s possible that squirrels will leave your attic on their own.
 However, don’t depend on this.
-If you hear persistent scratching and rustling, it may be time to call a pest control specialist.
+If you hear persistent scratching and rustling, you may need to call a pest control specialist.

 How many squirrels are usually in an attic?